- You are within a multi-part section. We make it easier to find what you need by showing you how the content is structured.

 Cosmic Consciousness / Exoconsciousness

-Here we look at the specific awareness of life beyond human physical life on Earth, including experiential awareness of the individual as a soul, of the Source or Divine Creator, or of advanced beings and civilizations other than Earth humans.
+Here we consider the awareness of a specific type, that of life beyond human physical life on Earth, including: the soul, the Source or Divine Creator, and advanced beings and civilizations from other places and times.